Prue Acton: Career

 Acton returned to painting in the 1980s.
 She shifted her focus away from fashion because "it's all about making money, and I'm becoming far more interested in painting".
 Acton found the art forms to be similar: "I don't think it makes any difference whether I'm painting or I'm a designer, it's about the art of what we do, of how the parts come together".
 She attended life drawing classes at Swinburne College, and studied painting with Clifton Pugh and Mervyn Moriarty.
 From 1989, Acton held exhibitions with Clifton Pugh and the Dunmoochin Artists.

+For 30 years Acton ran workshops with her partner, Mervyn Moriarty OAM, founder of the Australian Flying Arts School, now the Flying Arts Alliance, an arts and cultural development organisation offering visual arts projects and services in regional and remote Queensland since 1971.

+In recent years, Acton has devoted herself to colour and colour theory.
+In January 2019, she and Moriarty showcased their Colour Wheel at Creativeworld, the 2019 International Frankfurt Arts and Crafts Trade Fair.
+They were joint authors on an article in Australian Art Education in 2020 describing how the Three-Section Colour Wheel combines the primaries of pigment and of light into one system.

+Acton incorporates nature in both colour and form.
+She describes herself as a colourist with an interest in subjects like flowers and fruit, and the handcrafted vessels central to our domestic lives.
+Her aim is to bridge the aesthetic space between the environment and human lives, using soft pastels on fine-sanded prepared paper surfaces.
+She uses yellows of pure pigment with no oil.